 2) After you make your phone call, head to the Utility Tax Action Toolkit for guidance on taking these three additional actions:

 - Spread the word on social media, email, and through a letter to the editor.

-- Ask organizations you know to join the this open letter to state legislators calling on them to repeal the Utility Tax opposing the Utility Tax.
+- Ask organizations you know to join the this open letter to state legislators calling on them to fix the mess they created.

 - Meet face-to-face with your state Assemblymember and Senator.
 These meetings are already happening, and you can help get more done.